 C. Gifts In Kind (Donated Items)

-Donated items must be processed through Development, Alumni and Community Engagement and are recorded only after approval by the Gift In Kind Committee and are in compliance with OU AP&P #500 Gifts and Grants.
+Donated items must be processed through Development, and Alumni Relations (DAR) and are recorded only after approval by the Gift In Kind Committee and are in compliance with OU AP&P #500 Gifts, Pledges and Grants.

 Gifts of bound volumes, pamphlets, documents and other collections are recorded by the Library and do not become part of the Property Management records.